TanmayChaturv/Embedded_SW_Project1/README.md

         User defines the number of 32-bit words they would like to allocate.
 Dyanmic memory allocation takes place.

 'D' -> invokes the display_memory function
         It displays dynamically allocated memory.
 The user may refernce this address by the means of index as well.

+'W' -> invokes the write_memory function
+        User enters the memory location index to update its values and then enter the value to be stored in the location.

+'F' -> invokes the free_memory function
+        frees the memory allocated by malloc function..

+'I' -> invokes the invertbits function
+        takes input argument as the index of memory location and replaces the value at that location with its respective inverted values

+'P' -> invokes the write_pattern function
+        takes input as an index to a memory location and a user-specified seed between 1111-9999 and generates a Pseudo random number which is stored at the user specified memory location.

+'V' -> invokes the verify_memory function
+        takes input as an index to a memory location and a user-specified seed between 1111-9999, that is similar to the seed given in the write_pattern function, and verifies if the randomly generated number is same as the previously generated random number through write_pattern..

+'E' -> invokes the exit_func function
+        at any time, giving this command will invoke exit_func function which will stop the execution of this command line utility.